Germantown High School (Germantown, Tennessee): Plans for New School

-In May of 2022, Tennessee House Bill 2430 was signed into law which would require Memphis-Shelby County Schools officials to transfer Germantown High School to the City of Germantown, Tennessee, barring an agreement being reached between all relevant parties.
+In May 2022, Tennessee House Bill 2430 was signed into law which would require Memphis-Shelby County Schools officials to transfer Germantown High School to the City of Germantown, Tennessee, barring an agreement being reached between all relevant parties.

-In December of 2022, an agreement was reached between the Memphis-Shelby County Schools Board of Education, the City of Germantown, Tennessee, the Germantown Municipal School District, and Shelby County, Tennessee, which would provide up to $110 million in funding for the construction of a new High School in nearby Cordova, Tennessee.
+In December 2022, an agreement was reached between the Memphis-Shelby County Schools Board of Education, the City of Germantown, Tennessee, the Germantown Municipal School District, and Shelby County, Tennessee, which would provide up to $110 million in funding for the construction of a new High School in nearby Cordova, Tennessee.
 This agreement allows for a transition period ending July 1, 2032 for completion of the new school.
 Ownership of the Germantown High property will transfer to the City of Germantown no later than that date.

-In November of 2024, the Memphis City Council voted to reject the permit for building the new school at the proposed location in Cordova, Tennessee near Fischer-Steele Road and Germantown Parkway.
+In November 2024, the Memphis City Council voted to reject the permit for building the new school at the proposed location in Cordova, Tennessee near Fischer-Steele Road and Germantown Parkway.
 No plans for a new proposed location for the school have been announced.